People in Real Life

 - In Three Kings, when one of the soldiers wants to listen to heavy metal music while going into battle.
 Another soldier criticizes his musical choice and suggest they go into battle with something soothing to calm their nerves and plays an easy-listening song which also provides a little Lyrical Dissonance..

-- In the second Pirates of the Caribbean film, Davy Jones' theme is a haunting combination of a tune first played from a music box and then played on an Ominous Pipe Organ, and actually comes from his musical locket which is his only memory of the love he used to have, and is played by him on the Flying Dutchman's organ, respectively.
+- In Pirates of the Caribbean: Dead Man's Chest, Davy Jones' theme is a haunting combination of a tune first played from a music box and then played on an Ominous Pipe Organ, and actually comes from his musical locket which is his only memory of the love he used to have, and is played by him on the Flying Dutchman's organ, respectively.

 - In American Psycho, Patrick plays Hip To Be Square by Huey Lewis and the News while he murders Paul with an axe.